-Our press carried on a wide campaign exposing the American "cotton and wheat loan," the British, Belgian, German and other loans obtained by the Nanking Government on the pretext of "reconstructing the country," loans which, in practice, were almost entirely spent on the struggle against Soviet revolution, on organising the sixth counter-revolutionary drive against Soviet China.
+Our press carried on a big campaign exposing the American "cotton and wheat loan", the British, Belgian, German and other loans obtained by the Nanking Government on the pretext of "reconstructing the country", loans which in practice were almost entirely spent on the struggle against Soviet revolution, on organizing the sixth counter-revolutionary drive against Soviet China.

-It is precisely under the pressure of this systematic and decisive exposure of the treacherous and deceitful policy of the Kuomintang that a tremendous process of revolutionisation is taking place in China among millions of the desperate masses, among the soldiers in the Kuomintang armies and the radical intellectuals.
-The existence of this spontaneous process is confirmed by the tremendous urge towards the Communist Party, as expressed, for example, in the fact that under the influence of our press, revolutionary-minded students leave their families and come from distant provinces to Shanghai to seek out our Party organisation, striving to become active fighters in its ranks.
-Even some Chinese bourgeois scientists, influenced by our press and by the revolutionisation of the masses, have been compelled to recognise the treachery of the Kuomintang, and to state that "if Communism can offer real resistance to Japan, then Communism is better than the betrayal of our country"
+It is precisely under the pressure of this systematic and decisive exposure of the treacherous and deceitful policy of the Kuomintang that a tremendous process of revolutionization is taking place in China among millions of the desperate masses, among the soldiers in the Kuomintang armies and among the radical intellectuals.
+The existence of this spontaneous process is confirmed by the tremendous urge toward the Communist Party, as expressed, for example, in the fact that under the influence of our press, revolutionary-minded students leave their families and come from distant provinces to Shanghai to seek out our Party organization, striving to become active fighters in its ranks.
+Even some Chinese bourgeois scientists, influenced by our press and by the revolutionization of the masses, have been compelled to recognize the treachery of the Kuomintang and to state that "if Communism can offer real resistance to Japan, then Communism is better than the betrayal of our country" (the newspaper I-shibao, December 1933).

-Our central party organ directs the activity of the various anti-imperialist organisations, preparing the masses for every big revolutionary action (September 18-anniversary of the seizure of Manchuria by the Japanese imperialists: January 28-the anniversary of the defence of Shanghai against the offensive of the Japanese troops; May 1, August 1, the anniversary of the October Revolution, the anniversary of the formation of the Chinese Soviet Government, etc.), and sums up the results of the struggle, indicating the positive and negative lessons to be learned.
-It does not limit itself to elaborating the general line, but simultaneously sharply criticises various party organisations, and the Y.C.L., for their mistakes in the campaign for the collection of money for the Manchurian volunteer detachments, for the absence of concreteness in the March 18 campaign of struggle against Japanese imperialism, etc.
+Our central Party organ directs the activity of

+the various anti-imperialist organizations, preparing the masses for every big revolutionary action (September 18-anniversary of the seizure of Manchuria by the Japanese imperialists; January 28-the anniversary of the defense of Shanghai against the offensive of the Japanese troops; May 1, August 1, the anniversary of the October Revolution, the anniversary of the formation of the Chinese Soviet Government, etc.), and sums up the results of the struggle, pointing out positive and negative lessons to be learned.
+Our central Party paper does not limit itself to elaborating the general line, but simultaneously sharply criticizes various Party organizations and the Y.C.L. for their mistakes in the campaign for the collection of money for the Manchurian volunteer detachments, for the absence of concreteness in the March 18 campaign of struggle against Japanese imperialism, etc.